heytz/guide/content/build-tool.md

 An important feature shared by all of the available CSS pre-processors is the ability to import files.
 This lets you split your CSS into smaller pieces, and provides a lot of the same benefits that you get from JavaScript modules:

-1. You can control the load order of files by encoding dependencies through imports, since the load order of CSS matters
+1. You can control the load order of files by encoding dependencies through imports, since the load order of CSS matters.
-2. You can create reusable CSS "modules" that just have variables and mixins, and don't actually generate any CSS
+2. You can create reusable CSS "modules" that just have variables and mixins, and don't actually generate any CSS.

-In Meteor, each of your `.scss`, `.less`, or `.styl` source files will be one of two types: "main", or "import".
+In Meteor, each of your `.scss`, `.less`, or `.styl` source files will be one of two types: "source", or "import".

 A "source" file is evaluated eagerly, and adds its compiled form to the CSS of the app immediately.